Australian Education

 The Australian student visa (subclass 500) typically takes 4-6 weeks to process after application submission.
 However, processing times may vary depending on your country of citizenship and the completeness of your application.
 It's recommended to apply at least 3 months before your course starts.
 The Department of Home Affairs provides current processing times on their website.

-Yes, numerous scholarships are available for international students in Australia.
+Yes, numerous scholarships to study in Australia for Pakistani students are available.
 These include the Australia Awards, Destination Australia scholarships, Research Training Program for postgraduates, and university-specific scholarships.
 Additionally, the Australian government offers the Australia Awards scholarships for students from developing countries.

 Australian students have several options: on-campus residential colleges (AU$380-AU$800/week), purpose-built student apartments (AU$300-AU$550/week), shared rentals (AU$200-AU$350/week), or homestays (AU$300-AU$450/week).
 Most first-year international students choose on-campus accommodation or homestays before moving to shared rentals in later years.